Mother Love Bone: Post-Mother Love Bone

 In the months following Wood's death, Gossard and Ament were approached by Soundgarden frontman Chris Cornell (who had been Wood's roommate), and asked if they would be interested in recording a single containing two songs he had written in tribute to Wood.
 The project turned into an entire album and the group took the name Temple of the Dog, a reference to a line in the Mother Love Bone song "Man of Golden Words".
-Cornell recruited singer Eddie Vedder for the project, which afterward Vedder then joined Mike McCready, Gossard, and Ament to form Pearl Jam, one of the most commercially successful and critically acclaimed rock bands of the 1990s.
+Eddie Vedder later joined Mike McCready, Dave Krusen, Gossard, and Ament to form Pearl Jam.
+Pearl Jam subsequently became one of the most commercially successful and critically acclaimed rock bands of the 1990s.

 Fairweather initially remained inactive but later joined Seattle based psychedelic rock band Love Battery, replacing Tommy Simpson on bass in 1992.
-He played on two of the band's albums and many of its tours before leaving that band.
-In 2006, he resurfaced in The Press Corps, with Garrett Shavlik (The Fluid) and Dan Peters (Mudhoney).
+He played on three of the band's albums and numerous tours before leaving the band.
+In 2006 he resurfaced in The Press Corps, with Garrett Shavlik (The Fluid) and Dan Peters (Mudhoney).

-Gilmore's profile also dropped significantly following Mother Love Bone's demise.
-Between 1992 and 1994, he drummed with the band Chubby Children, reuniting with former bandmates from 1982–1985, Brian Fox and Garth Brandenburg.
+Gilmore's profile dropped significantly following Mother Love Bone's demise.
+Between 1992 and 1994, he drummed with the band Chubby Children, reuniting with former bandmates from 1982 to 1985 (Brian Fox and Garth Brandenburg).
 Out of the band came a handful of shows and unreleased recordings.
-He also participated in the reunion of his former band Ten Minute Warning in 1998, and was credited with providing 'inspiration' for the song "Never the Machine Forever" (credited as being written by Kim Thayil) on Soundgarden's studio album, 1996's Down on the Upside.
+He also participated in the reunion of his former band Ten Minute Warning in 1998, and was credited with providing "inspiration" for the song "Never the Machine Forever" (credited as being written by Kim Thayil) on Soundgarden's studio album Down on the Upside (1996).
 The song initially came out of a jam session Thayil had with Gilmore.

+Hagar performed in the bands Satchel and Brad during the 1990s.
+He eventually focused on becoming a graphic designer.

 In April 2011, Kevin Wood (Andrew Wood's brother) teamed up with hard rock band Lace Weeper to record Mother Love Bone's "Crown of Thorns" in commemoration of 21 years since Andrew's death.
 The single was released on Kevin's Wammybox Records.

 Reunion concerts

-On April 14, 2010, the four surviving members of Mother Love Bone reunited for the first time in 20 years (with friend and fellow Seattle musician Shawn Smith serving as frontman for the night) as part of a sold-out "Brad and Friends" evening at Seattle's Showbox.
-The songs featured were part of the band's core repertoire from their early days, including "Stardog Champion", "Holy Roller", "Gentle Groove" and a cover of the Argent song "Hold Your Head Up", a favorite encore from the band's early club days around Seattle.
+On April 14, 2010, the four surviving members of Mother Love Bone reunited for the first time in 20 years (with friend and fellow Seattle musician Shawn Smith serving as frontman) as part of a sold-out "Brad and Friends" evening at Seattle's Showbox.
+The songs featured were part of the band's core repertoire from their early days, including "Stardog Champion", "Holy Roller", "Gentle Groove", and a cover of the Argent song "Hold Your Head Up", a favorite encore from the band's early club days around Seattle.

-On May 5, 2018, they again got together and performed 14 songs (including a cover of Argent’s 1972 hit “Hold Your Head Up”) during the event at Seattle’s Neptune Theatre.

-Local singers Shawn Smith (Pigeonhed) and Ohm Johari (Hell’s Belles) shared singing duties.
+On May 5, 2018, the band again got together and performed 14 songs (including "Hold Your Head Up") during the event at Seattle’s Neptune Theatre.
+Smith once again provided vocals, along with Ohm Johari (Hell’s Belles).